esau91/AWS_Cloud_Practitioner_Essentials/README.md

   - You can use it to consolidate multiple AWS accounts and manage within a central location.
   - You can centrally control permissions for the accounts in your organization by using service control policies (SCPs).
   - Organizations Units (OUs)
-    - You can group accounts into organizations units to make it easier to manage accounts with similar business or security requirements.
+    - You can group accounts into organization units to make it easier to manage accounts with similar business or security requirements.

   **Note 1: You can apply service control policies (SCPs) to the organization root, an individual member account, or an OU.
-An SCP affects all IAM users, groups, and roles within account, including the root user.**
+An SCP affects all IAM users, groups, and roles within an account, including the root user.**

   **Note 2: You can apply IAM policies to IAM users, groups, or roles.
 You cannot apply an IAM policy to the AWS account root user.**

 - Compliance
-  - AWS Artifacts: Provides on-demand access to AWS-security and comppliance reports and select online agreements.
+  - AWS Artifacts: Provides on-demand access to AWS-security and compliance reports and select online agreements.
     - AWS Artifacts Agreement: you can review, accept, and manage agreements for an individual account and for all your accounts in AWS Organizations.
     - AWS Artifacts Reports: provide compliance reports from third.party auditors.
   - Customer Compliance Center
     - Contains resources to help you learn more about AWS compliance.
 - Denial-of-service attacks
-  Deliberate attemp to make a website or application unavailable to users.
+  Deliberate attempt to make a website or application unavailable to users.

   - AWS Shield: a service that protects applications against DDoS attacks.
-    - Standard: automatically protects all AWS customers at no cost, protects your AWS resources from the most common, frequently occurring types of DDoS atacks.
+    - Standard: automatically protects all AWS customers at no cost, protects your AWS resources from the most common, frequently occurring types of DDoS attacks.
     - Advanced: a paid service that provides detailed attacks diagnostics and the ability to detect and mitigate sophisticated DDoS attacks-
-- Additonal Security Services
+- Additional Security Services
-1. AWS Key Managment Service (KMS)
+1. AWS Key Management Service (KMS)
    - Enables you to perform encryption operations through the use of cryptographic keys.
    - You can use KMS to create, manage and use cryptographic keys.
-   - You can also control the use of keys across wide range of services and in your applications.
+   - You can also control the use of keys across a wide range of services and in your applications.
 2. AWS WAF
-   - A web application firewall that let's you monitor network requests that come into your web applications
+   - A web application firewall that lets you monitor network requests that come into your web applications
 3. Amazon Inspector
    - Helps to improve security and compliance of applications by running automated security assessments.
    - It checks applications for security vulnerabilities and deviations from security best practices.
    - Provides you with a list of security findings prioritized by severity level, including a detailed description of each security issue and a recommendation for how to fix it.
 4. Amazon Guard Duty
    - A service that provides intelligent threat detection for your AWS infrastructure and resources.
-Identifies threats by continuosly monitoring the network activity and account behavior within your AWS environment.
+Identifies threats by continuously monitoring the network activity and account behavior within your AWS environment.

 **Note 1: Identity federation allows your users to use one login (corporate & AWS).**

 ## Module 7 - Monitoring and Analytics
 - Amazon CloudWatch
-  A web service that enables you to monitore and manage various metrics and configure alarm actions based on data from those metrics.
+  A web service that enables you to monitor and manage various metrics and configure alarm actions based on data from those metrics.

-  - CloudWatch Alarms: you can create thatautomatically perform actions if the value of your metric has gone above or below a predifined threshold.
+  - CloudWatch Alarms: you can create that automatically perform actions if the value of your metric has gone above or below a predefined threshold.
   - CloudWatch Dashboard: enables you to access all the metrics for your resources from a single location.

 - AWS CloudTrail
   - Records API calls for your account.
-The record information includes the indentity of the API caller, the time, source IP address, and more.
+The record information includes the identity of the API caller, the time, source IP address, and more.

   **Events are tiplically updated in CloudTrail within 15 minutes after an API call.**